Spot Goes To Hollywood

-Spot Goes to Hollywood is a platforming video game developed by Eurocom and published by Acclaim Entertainment in North America and Virgin Interactive Entertainment in Europe for the Mega Drive/Genesis as the sequel to Cool Spot.
-A Sega Saturn and PlayStation version was later released, and featured FMV clips and different levels but similar gameplay to the original version.
-It utilizes an isometric graphics system to provide a pseudo-3D playing experience.
-The player controls Spot, once the mascot for the 7 Up soft drink (itself owned by Keurig Dr Pepper), as he travels to various places trying to free his friends.
+Spot Goes to Hollywood is a 1995 platform game developed by Eurocom and published by Acclaim Entertainment in North America and Virgin Interactive Entertainment in Europe for the Mega Drive/Genesis as the sequel to Cool Spot.
+Saturn and PlayStation versions were later released with full-motion video clips and isometric graphics.
+The player controls Spot, the mascot of the 7 Up soft drink, as he travels to various places trying to free his friends.

+The game received mixed reviews from critics, depending on the platform.
+Critics praised the graphics and level design, but criticized the game for its sound effects (in the Genesis version), controls, and objects being hard to see due to gaps covering them.
 A 32X version of the game was in development but never released.

 Description

 The central character in the game is Spot.
 Spot has become trapped in a movie projector.
-As he jumps from film to film, he encounters many classic film genres; these make up the various levels of the game.
+As he jumps from film to film, he encounters many classic film genres.
+These make up the various levels of the game.
 In the Sega Genesis/Mega Drive version of the game, the main levels are a pirate movie, a horror movie, an adventure movie, and a sci-fi movie.
 In the Sega Saturn and PlayStation version of the game, the main levels are a pirate movie, an adventure movie, and a horror movie, but there is also a Western movie, a dinosaur movie, and a sci-fi movie which are unlocked by finding all five stars in each of the game's levels.
 Finding all the stars also grants a better ending upon the game's completion.

 There are red dots scattered around the levels.
 Collecting 100 of these earns an extra life.